JahanAjani/spam-classifier-webserver/README.md

 ### web app routes:
 1. `localhost:5000\train`  will load dataset and create vocabulary, train Naive Bayes model using it.
 2. `localhost:5000\` or `localhost:5000\index` is the main page of the web app.
-3. `localhost:5000\predict` will predict the class of passed text to it.
+3. `localhost:5000\predict` will predict the class of text passed.
 This api will load trained model which were created from 1st url and use it for prediction.

 ### References:
 1. https://anbasile.github.io/programming/2017/06/25/jupyter-venv/